jrengdahl/MSCP/README.txt

       connected to the FPGA

 -- a Efinix Trion T8Q144 FPGA.
-The FPGA will handle the logic of interfacing QBus to the mucrocontoller.
+The FPGA will handle the logic of interfacing QBus to the microcontroller.

 -- a 16 megabyte SPI NOR flash memory, mainly to hold the FPGA bitstream.